 - Consume beverages that contain electrolytes and carbohydrates to replace those lost via sweat and when exercising at high intensity and for long durations.3

-So grab a delicious, chilled 8oz slim can of V8 V-Fusion® Strawberry Banana to sip throughout your workout or down it afterwards to quench your thirst.
-V8 V-Fusion® is 100% juice, with no added sugar it is a refreshing addition to your exercise routine and provides fruit and veggie servings along the way.
+So grab a delicious, chilled 8oz slim can of V8® Fruit & Vegetable Blend Strawberry Banana to sip throughout your workout or down it afterwards to quench your thirst.
 Keep in mind, for workouts lasting more than an hour, you should drink 3 – 6 ounces of fluid every 15 to 20 minutes.2

 I’ll have water with that!

 Do you only drink fluids when you eat meals?
 Or, do you drink throughout the day?
 Anyway you pour it, keep track of your daily fluid intake to ensure you are getting enough.
-One way to track intake (food and water) and activity is to use a web-based tool like the MyPlate SuperTracker.
+One way to track intake (food and water) and activity is to use a web-based tool or app.
 Evenly distributing your fluid intake throughout the day promotes fluid absorption, improves hydration and helps prevent fatigue better than drinking 24 ounces or more all at once.4

 Drink enough, and not too much.